localz/spotz-sdk-android/README.md

         // scanDurationMs - millisecs to scan for Spotz.getInstance().startScanningForSpotz(context, scanIntervalMs, scanDurationMs);

   **Important!** It might be tempting to have very short `scanIntervalMs` so that your application will be more responsive to beacons.
-However, in Android 5.1 the change is introduces where intervals less than 60 sec is unlikely to be honoured.
+However, in Android 5.1 changes have been introduced where intervals, which are less than 60 secs, are unlikely to be honoured.
 You might see the following errors in the adb log: "Suspiciously short interval 30000 millis; expanding to 60 seconds".
 To support up to second updates when app is in foreground use ranging as described in the Advanced Features section below.

   The SDK will scan for beacons while your app is in the background.